 These days, an excellent business laptop isn’t so different from any other laptop.
 That’s why the updated Inspiron 15 7000 is such a perfect fit — it’s simply a great 15.6-inch laptop with ideal specs for all kinds of business purposes.

-You’ll find everything you need for your work, including a fast 9th-generation Intel i5-9300H processor, HDMI for plugging into televisions and projectors, and a Thunderbolt 3/USB-C port for charging and extra-fast data transfer.
-Models start at 8GB of DDR4 RAM, and a speedy 256GB PCIe NVMe SSD.
-Graphics are supported by the Intel UHD 630 GPU.
-It won’t be good for gaming, but that’s not why you buy this laptop.
+You’ll find everything you need for your work, including a fast 10th-generation Intel Core i5-10300H processor, HDMI for plugging into televisions and projectors, and a Thunderbolt 3/USB-C port for charging and extra-fast data transfer.
+Models start at 8GB of RAM, and a speedy 256GB PCIe NVMe SSD.
+Graphics are handled by the Intel UHD Graphics GPU, although if you’re a gamer, invest in the optional GeForce GTX 1650.

-If you’re looking for a laptop that will fit your business needs, then the Dell Inspiron 15 7000 is an option that will leave some cash left over for money-making investments.
+If you’re looking for a laptop that will fit your business needs, then theis an option that will leave some cash left over for additional accessories.

 College students often gravitate toward MacBooks given Apple’s strong promotional efforts aimed directly at them.
 As a case in point, Apple offers the 2020 MacBook Air to college students for just $900, one of the cheapest ways you’ll find to get your hands on an Apple laptop.